-‘QAnon Shaman’ Jacob Chansley, face of pro-Trump Capitol riot, to plead guilty
+‘QAnon Shaman’ Jacob Chansley, face of pro-Trump Capitol riot, pleads guilty

-On Thursday afternoon, U.S. District Judge Royce C. Lamberth set a plea hearing for 11 a.m.
-Friday.
-A calendaring notice filed in the court’s electronic docketing system did not specify charges or whether Chansley had entered a plea deal with prosecutors.
-A guilty plea is not final until it has been entered in court and approved by a judge.

-Chansley attorney Albert Watkins would not say what his client would plead guilty to or what sentence he might face under a plea deal, but he praised the judge and prosecutors for what he called “a collaborative effort” to address Chansley’s mental health issues.
+Chansley attorney Albert Watkins on Thursday had praised the judge and prosecutors for what he called “a collaborative effort” to address Chansley’s mental health issues.

 “This man is iconically and forever linked as the face of January 6th.
-He is to January 6th what the swoosh is to Nike, whether he likes it or not, and that is a difficult, iconic, visual tagline to overcome,” Watkins said Thursday in a telephone interview.
+He is to January 6th what the swoosh is to Nike, whether he likes it or not, and that is a difficult, iconic, visual tagline to overcome,” Watkins said.

 Chansley, who has said he was a QAnon adherent, “has repudiated the ‘Q’ previously assigned to him” and requested to no longer be identified with the letter, Watkins added in a statement.